About Us

 • 2 disc golf courses

 The department employs 78 full-time employees and nearly 600 part-time employees throughout the year.
 The department averages more than 750 volunteers serving more than 35,000 hours annually as youth sport coaches, assisting with landscaping, tending to animals at the nature center and cleaning up park areas.
-Lawrence Parks and Recreation maintains more than 70 miles of biking, walking and/or hiking trails, with 37 distinct trails.
+Lawrence Parks, Recreation and Culture maintains more than 70 miles of biking, walking and/or hiking trails, with 37 distinct trails.

 The department developed the Wee Folks Scholarship Fund to support youth in the community, providing access to its programs in 1996.
 More than $19,500 in scholarships are awarded annually to Lawrence youth to participate in the department activities.
 The department continues to create win-win partnerships with businesses in the community and annually recognizes them through the Friends of the Park program.
 Since 2002, more than $500,000 has been provided in monetary gifts and services from individuals, groups and businesses supporting the department’s activities.

-Since the passage of a county-wide, one-cent sales tax in 1994, Lawrence citizens have invested more than $30 million to Parks and Recreation capital improvements, which include:
+Since the passage of a county-wide, one-cent sales tax in 1994, Lawrence citizens have invested more than $30 million to Parks, Recreation and Culture capital improvements, which include:

 • $22.5 million Rock Chalk Park